 On March 25, 1911, the Triangle Shirtwaist Company factory in New York City burned, killing 145 workers.
 It is remembered as one of the most infamous incidents in American industrial history, as the deaths were largely preventable–most of the victims died as a result of neglected safety features and locked doors within the factory building.
 The tragedy brought widespread attention to the dangerous sweatshop conditions of factories, and led to the development of a series of laws and regulations that better protected the safety of workers.

 The Triangle factory, owned by Max Blanck and Isaac Harris, was located in the top three floors of the Asch Building, on the corner of Greene Street and Washington Place, in Manhattan.
 It was a true sweatshop, employing young immigrant women who worked in a cramped space at lines of sewing machines.
-Nearly all the workers were teenaged girls who did not speak English, working 12 hours a day, every day.
+Nearly all the workers were teenaged girls who did not speak English and worked 12 hours a day, every day.
 In 1911, there were four elevators with access to the factory floors, but only one was fully operational and the workers had to file down a long, narrow corridor in order to reach it.
 There were two stairways down to the street, but one was locked from the outside to prevent stealing and the other only opened inward.
 The fire escape was so narrow that it would have taken hours for all the workers to use it, even in the best of circumstances.

 The danger of fire in factories like the Triangle Shirtwaist was well-known, but high levels of corruption in both the garment industry and city government generally ensured that no useful precautions were taken to prevent fires.
 Blanck and Harris already had a suspicious history of factory fires.
 The Triangle factory was twice scorched in 1902, while their Diamond Waist Company factory burned twice, in 1907 and in 1910.
 It seems that Blanck and Harris deliberately torched their workplaces before business hours in order to collect on the large fire-insurance policies they purchased, a not uncommon practice in the early 20th century.
 While this was not the cause of the 1911 fire, it contributed to the tragedy, as Blanck and Harris refused to install sprinkler systems and take other safety measures in case they needed to burn down their shops again.